 - Is our program sustainable after funding expires?

 Answering questions like these can be challenging, especially as they relate to grant funding.
-Engaging with IDS early in the process will help you to put your team in place and get your application ready.
+Engaging with IDS early in the process will help you put your team in place and get your application ready.

 The Team – Choosing the players

 Grant applications help funding providers identify the most eligible and viable programs to which they should award funds.
-And though we have all filled out a variety of forms, applying for a grant requires involving more than one person.
+And though we have all filled out various forms, applying for a grant requires involving more than one person.
 Even the most knowledgeable person in your facility won’t likely have all the answers.
 You will give yourself the best chance by assembling a team of subject matter experts.
 Although the grant’s requirements will help you determine the best people on your team, most proposal teams will require some primary players: